 SDRP Journal of Plant Science(SDRP-JPS)

-Developmental Modification under Biotic Interactions in PlantsSubmit Manuscript no this topic Topic Articles: 0
+Developmental Modification under Biotic Interactions in PlantsSubmit Manuscript on this topic

 In many ecosystems, plants represent the center of biological interactions with various organisms, and chemical communications are essential for those interactions, establishing dynamic networks around plants and the ecosystems they reside in.
 Various organisms secret primary and secondary metabolites into the environment therefore acting as signaling molecules, for reproduction or defense purposes, for instance.
 Plants, in turn, sense these chemicals as cues to recognize other organisms.
 The recognition of these chemical signals may cause modifications in plant development, including the generation of new cell types and new organs.

 Gall-like structures can be induced by a number of organisms that infect plants, such as root nodules induced by rhizobium, and galls induced by plant parasitic nematodes and insects.
 Parasites and symbiotic organisms induce different types of plant responses, and sometimes they hijack the plant’s endogenous signaling pathways for their own purposes.
 For example, plant parasitic nematodes and rhizobium both utilize root formation-related signaling pathways to induce cell division and form gall or nodule in order to survive in plant roots.
 Furthermore, cell wall compositions are often modified in response to developmental reprogramming during biotic interactions in plants.
 During gall formation, for instance, secondary cell wall synthesis is repressed in regions with high cell division rates.
 Therefore, by monitoring cell wall composition, we may gain insights on the status of development modifications in response to biotic interactions in plants.